 2 letters of recommendation (including one from the nominator), attached to e-mail with other nomination materials.

 All entries must be submitted by COB March 31.

-Winners will be notified May 15, 2018 and honored at the Convention during the State Leadership Forum Awards Reception June 25, 2018.
+Winners will be notified May 15, 2019 and honored at the State Leadership Forum Awards Reception during the Convention in June.